 Before Birth, An Injury Was Probably The Last Thing On Your Mind

 Before your baby was born, you waited months with a mixture of excitement and fear.
 At the same time, you knew that your whole life would change with the birth of your new child.
-You probably prepared your new baby’s bedroom, might have made some changes to your house, maybe had a baby shower where everyone brought lots of toys, clothes, or educational gifts.
+You probably made extensive preparations.
 You probably spent countless hours thinking about how you want to raise your new little one, what he might be like, what she might become, and how you planned to help him accomplish his goals and live a happy, healthy life.
 No matter what, after nine months of anticipation and preparation, you probably felt 100% ready for anything that might happen next.

 However, despite countless hours of thought and preparation, most people never expect to have a baby that has a serious disability.
 But sometimes that happens — and all of the preparation and anticipation changes into a hyper-focus on how to help a baby who has much more extensive needs than expected.